bbookk/OaralHealth_mobile/README.md

 - detect internet to update data success
 - *bug when delete data in mysql but in sqlite is not delete too.*
 - get data from sqlite in recordActivity success
+- insert data from sqlite to server success